Myusuf121/DNABindingProteins/README.md

 # PDB1075
+Its the standard training dataset of DNA-Binding proteins
+# PDB186
-Its the dataset of DNA-Binding proteins
+Its the independent test dataset of DNA-Binding proteins